maheshkadam7020/Hosptial-Management-System/README.md

 Copy all your HTML, CSS, Servlet, and Java files into the project

-Add the MySQL JDBC JAR file to the project’s lib folder
+Add the MySQL JDBC JAR file to the project’s lib folder aslo you can directly paste the folder to Eclipse

 Create a database in MySQL (e.g., hospital_db) and required tables are patient,doctor,appointment.